ClemensElflein/openmower.de/content/en/docs/step-by-step/_index.md

 title: "Step by Step Guide"
 linkTitle: "Step by Step Guide"
 weight: 20
-description: >
-  This guide helps you converting your own robotic mower to OpenMower.
+description: "Convert a compatible mower to OpenMower: check hardware, modify the robot, configure software and GPS, then record and test your mowing areas."
 ---